aspax/aspax.github.io/index.md

     npm install aspax -g

-## Installing plugins
+## Installing source handling plugins
 To keep the global CLI module lightweight and dependency-free, ASPAX is using a plugin system to handle different source types such as CoffeeScript, LiveScript, client-side Jade templates, Stylus or LESS files, etc.

-You'll have to install the necessary source-handling plugins in the folder in which you're running the CLI, like this:
+When processing JS/CSS asset sources, ASPAX will look for plugins in `./node_modules`, so you'll have to install the necessary plugins:

     npm install aspax-contrib-coffee

+If you're running `aspax` in the root folder of a Node.js application, it's a good idea to use the `--save-dev` option to avoid deploying the unnecessary npms on your production server:

+    npm install aspax-contrib-coffee --save-dev

-See a list of [available plugins](#available-plugins) below.
+See a list of [available source plugins](#available_source_plugins) below.

 ## How to use
 Type `aspax --help` to see all the available options and actions.